-- 3.6 In addition to Sustainability Appraisal and Strategic Environmental Assessment the Cheltenham Central Areas Management Plan is also subject to Habitats Regulations Assessment under the European Union Habitats Directive with respect to its potential effect on European designated Natura 2000 sites. - 3.7 It is a requirement of the European Habitats Directive 92/43 that any plan or project that is likely to have a significant effect on a European designated site, such as a Special Area of Conservation, must be subject to an Appropriate Assessment.
+- 3.6 In addition to Sustainability Appraisal and Strategic Environmental Assessment, the Bafford Conservation Area Management Plan is also subject to Habitats Regulations Assessment under the European Union Habitats Directive with respect to its potential effect on European designated Natura 2000 sites. - 3.7 It is a requirement of the European Habitats Directive 92/43 that any plan or project that is likely to have a significant effect on a European designated site, such as a Special Area of Conservation, must be subject to an Appropriate Assessment.

 3.8 There are three Special Areas of Conservation within 15 kilometres of the Borough boundary.
-The SPD's influence will not extend beyond the urban area of Cheltenham and is therefore highly unlikely that it will have any impact on these sites.
+The influence of the SPD will not extend beyond the urban area of Cheltenham and is therefore highly unlikely that it will have any impact on these sites.